 $500,000 settlement.
-Represented female Washington State Department of Transportation engineer and manager who was subjected to gender discrimination and a hostile work environment by upper management and subordinates.
+Represented a female Washington State Department of Transportation engineer and manager who was subjected to gender discrimination and a hostile work environment by upper management and subordinates.

 $1,600,000 settlement.
 Represented four former employees asserting that the chief deputy prosecutor showed favoritism to younger employees, subjected older employees to condescending, hostile, and demeaning conduct, and made ageist comments.
-Attorneys Stephanie L. Bloomfield and James W. Beck represented the four employees in their lawsuit against Clallam County.
+Stephanie L. Bloomfield and James W. Beck represented the four employees in their lawsuit against Clallam County.
 Case v.
 Clallam County, Jefferson County Superior Court Cause No. 09-2-00072-6.

 Ockletree v.
 Franciscan Health System (No. 88218-5).
 In a sharply divided 5-4 decision in February 2014, the Washington Supreme Court held that religious non-profit employers cannot discriminate against their employees whose jobs are unrelated to the religious mission of the employer.
 While the Court held that a state law exemption for religious employers is not unconstitutional in all circumstances, it determined that our client, a hospital security guard who was terminated after suffering a stroke can, continue his disability discrimination case against Franciscan Health System.
 (Ockletree v.
 Franciscan Health System, No. 88218-5).

-Dismissal of Claims Against Individual Defendants in Section 1983 Action for Discrimination in the Award of Contract.
 Ms. Bloomfield obtained orders dismissing all claims against individual defendants involved in the award of a public contract that was alleged to be motivated by race discrimination.
 The claims against the sole remaining entity were then settled after a three week jury trial.